mbadanoiu/WSO2-2020-0731/README.md

 ### Why no CVE?

-Neither me not the vendor requested a CVE for these vulnerabilities.
+Neither me nor the vendor requested a CVE for these vulnerabilities.

 ### Requirements: